Malvern Museum Gatehouse north side

 Malvern Museum

-Malvern Museum will be open daily from Saturday 5 April 2025 until further notice.
-The museum will be open from 10am to 5pm, with last entry at 4pm.
+Malvern Museum will be open from 28 March until the end of October, seven days a week, from 10.30am until 5pm, with last entry at 4pm.

 Malvern Museum attractions